ipfabric/docs/docs/platform_first_steps/01-deployment.md

 ## Deploying a Virtual Machine on Microsoft Azure

+### Uploading the IP Fabric Disk File

+The first step of deploying to Azure requires creating a VHD file from the `qcow2` image, uploading it to a blob storage container, and then creating an Image to use for a Virtual Machine.

-1. Log in to the Microsoft Azure portal and create a resource group.
+1. Log in to the [Microsoft Azure Portal](https://portal.azure.com/) and create or use an existing Resource Group.

    In the [Microsoft Azure documentation](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal#what-is-a-resource-group), a **resource group** is defined as: